andrea-ga/computational-intelligence/labs/lab2/README.md

 </br>
 Then we select for each individual the number of objects to take from that row.
 This is done by selecting one of the value in the num_obj list, based on a probability given by the weights array -> bigger the weight value, higher the probability to get selected.

-The weights are random values, that gets mutated with a gaussian.
+The weights are random values, that gets mutated with a gaussian with fixed values mu = 0 and sigma = 0.01.
 The mutation rate is fixed at the value of 0.5.

 A strategy is created by putting together the row with the selected number of objects.
 </br>